I wanted to make Egg Foo Yung.

 I wanted to cry.

 When the Matzo Brei components were ready, Susan mixed it all together and dumped the whole batch into simmering oil in a skillet.
 Oil?
-We always used buttery margarine at home.
-I couldn’t imagine Matzo Brei without a slightly buttery or butter-flavored, crust.
-To make matters worse, she cooked it like you would scrambled eggs, my least favorite way to eat it.
+We always used super buttery margarine at home.
+I couldn’t imagine Matzo Brei without a buttery margarine-flavored, crust.
+To make matters worse, she cooked it like you would scrambled eggs; my least favorite way to eat it.

 Then the coup-de-grace, and far from a merciful one at that.
 She plated it for all of us and slammed down a salt shaker.
 This is how she grew up eating Matzo Brei, as did her kitchen comrades..with salt.
-In my home, we ate it with maple syrup or jam.
-I asked for one or the other.
+In my home, we ate it with a choice of maple syrup, simmered honey, or jam (My father slathered his with sour cream, then poured on the maple syrup.
+Never tried it even once, but I think I need to now in his memory).

 “Ewww, Lisa; that’s not the way you eat Matzo Brei!
 It’s supposed to be savory!” she wailed with disgust, as she shook some salt on top of my dry, crumbly matzo curds.

-I knew what she said couldn’t be true, but in that moment, I actually believed her, thinking that maybe that was just my family’s weird way of eating matzo brei, sort of like this special chopped liver, coleslaw, and fried bologna sandwich my father invented, in which I knew for sure no one else outside our family was partaking in.
+I knew what she said couldn’t be true, but in that moment, I actually believed her, thinking that maybe that was just my family’s weird way of eating matzo brei, sort of like this special fried baloney (we liked to spell it this way just for this sandwich), chopped liver (or liverwurst), Russian dressing, coleslaw sandwich on rye that my father invented, in which I knew for sure no one else outside our family was partaking in.

 Somehow I managed to choke it down, drinking copious amounts of water to counteract this salty, overcooked, flavorless mess of scrambled matzo.
 I stared longingly at everyone else eating their delicious looking Egg Foo Yung in a rich, brown sauce, wishing I could sneak a taste.